Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

+- Tennessee and its opponents have gone over the current 41-point total in 10 of 15 games (66.7%) this season.

-- Tennessee and its opponents have combined to score more than 41.5 points in nine of 15 games this season.
+- Miami has combined with its opponents to score more than 41 points in eight of 15 games this season.

+- The two teams combine to score 44.1 points per game, 3.1 more than the total in this contest.

+- The 42.7 points per game these two squads have allowed to opponents this season are 1.7 more than the 41 over/under in this contest.

 Titans stats and trends

-- Tennessee has nine wins against the spread in 15 games this season.
+- Tennessee has played 15 games, with nine wins against the spread.

-- This season, the Titans have an ATS record of 3-2 in their five games as a favorite of 3.5 points or more.
+- So far this season, the Titans have been installed as favorites by a 3.5-point margin or more five times and are 3-2 ATS in those games.

-- Tennessee's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).
+- Tennessee's games this year have hit the over on seven of 15 set point totals (46.7%).

-- Tennessee is 7-2 against the spread and 8-1 overall in games when it records more than 22.3 points.
+- When Tennessee scores more than 21.0 points, it is 7-2 against the spread and 8-1 overall.

-- The Titans have turned the ball over four more times (25 total) than the Dolphins have forced a turnover (21) this season.
+- The Titans have turned the ball over 25 times this season, two more turnovers than the Dolphins have forced (23).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Dolphins.